Jovian (emperor)

+From Jovian's successors Valentinian I and Valens to the fall of the Western Roman Empire, all subsequent administrations involved co-emperors governing a territory split into Eastern and Western jurisdictions.
+Jovian was consequently the last emperor to rule the entire empire for the whole of his reign.

 Early life and accession

 Jovian was born at Singidunum, Moesia Superior (today Belgrade in Serbia), in 331, son of Varronianus, the commander of Constantius II's imperial bodyguards (comes domesticorum).
 He also joined the guards and in this capacity in 361, escorted Constantius' remains to the Church of the Holy Apostles.
 Jovian was married to Charito and they had two sons, Varronianus, and another whose name is unknown.

 Jovian accompanied the Emperor Julian on the Mesopotamian campaign of the same year against Shapur II, the Sassanid king.
-At the Battle of Samarra, a small but decisive engagement, Julian was mortally wounded, and died on 26 June 363.
-Roman soldier and historian, Ammianus, reports that while mortally wounded in his tent, Julian declined to name his preferred successor, fearful that he either might overlook a worthy candidate, or put his desired candidate in danger of power-hungry nobles.
-The next day, after the aged Saturninius Secundus Salutius, praetorian prefect of the Orient, had declined their offer for Emperor, the army elected, despite Julian's reinstitution of paganism, the Christian Jovian, senior officer of the Scholae, as Emperor.
+At the Battle of Samarra, a small but decisive engagement, Julian was mortally wounded.
+Ammianus Marcellinus reports that the dying emperor declined to name his preferred successor, fearful that he either might overlook a worthy candidate, or put his desired candidate in danger of power-hungry nobles.
+Julian died on 26 June 363.
+The next day, the army offered the throne to the aged Saturninius Secundus Salutius, praetorian prefect of the Orient, who refused it.
+Instead, and in spite of Julian's reinstitution of paganism, the army chose the Christian Jovian, senior officer of the Scholae, as Emperor.